Prospective Orca Bowl Coaches and Teams

 Each Fall, we ask coaches submit the following Statement of Intent to Participate (this process is modified for 2021 – please email us directly to learn more about how to sign up).
 This first step let us know that coaches are interested in bringing teams to the coming year’s competition.
 Submission of this information serves as a placeholder for your team, as registration is on a first-come, first-served basis.
-Upon receipt of your pre-registration materials, teams will be added to the queue.
-These teams will receive official access to final registration materials.
+Shortly after receipt of this form, coaches should expect to receive an email with instructions and access to final registration materials.
 All final registration materials must then be completed by coaches and team members and submitted by the stated deadline, typically in early December.

 A teams will be accommodated based on space available.
 B teams will fill any remaining slots, and will be selected per the B Team policies.
 Up to 20 total A and B teams can compete.

 Registration is $150 per team.
-The competition includes continental breakfast, lunch, and a banquet dinner.
-Lodging is provided for teams who must travel more than 50 miles.
+The competition includes continental breakfast, lunch, and a light dinner.
+Teams who are traveling from more than 50 miles away may request lodging.
 If registration fees are an obstacle to your team’s ability to participate, please contact us so that we may assist you in identifying prospective local sponsorships to support your participation in Orca Bowl.

 NOSB Eligibility Rules

 Each competing team consists of a coach (see the NOSB’s Official Rules for more specific details about forming a team), at least four student members, and in addition may include one student alternate (a team of three is not eligible to compete).